 Here are some important tips to follow when you are shearing your sheep.

-- If you’re new to shearing, make long and confident blows.
+- Long and confident blows: If you’re new to shearing, make long and confident blows.
 Being confident with your blows is one of the most important parts of becoming a good shearer.
 Don’t doubt yourself as this will only increase your chances of making a mistake.
 Also, make sure you develop a particular rhythm as you shear, it will help you move easily from one section to another.

 - Avoid making second cuts.
 When you make second cuts, you are more likely to injure your sheep.
 Sometimes when a blow is made wrongly, you will need to make a second blow to remove the remaining wool.
 Now those small bits of fleece that result from this second blow are called second cuts.
 Second cuts cannot be included in the rolled fleece, nobody wants it.
 This is because they make yarn weaker and cause it to pull easily.
 So try to be confident with your blows.